MinaProtocol/mina/rfcs/0013-rpc-versioning.md

 ## Summary

-We propose a mechanism to allow updating the versions of remote procedure calls (RPCs) between Coda protocol nodes.
+We propose a mechanism to allow updating the versions of remote procedure calls (RPCs) between Mina protocol nodes.

 ## Motivation

-Coda uses a remote procedure call (RPC) mechanism for nodes to query other nodes, and to broadcast messages to the gossip network.
+Mina uses a remote procedure call (RPC) mechanism for nodes to query other nodes, and to broadcast messages to the gossip network.
 As the codebase evolves, the structure of those RPC messages may evolve, and new kinds of messages may be added.
 Nodes running different versions